INDUCTION: Finite-Structure Concept Synthesis in First-Order Logic: Evaluation and Results

 }{}

-\textbf{Controlling for instance difficulty.} Bloated formulas could appear disproportionately on harder problems, confounding the bloat--generalization relationship.
-We address this by comparing multiple train-correct solutions to the \emph{same} problem across models.
-For each problem with $\geq 2$ valid predictions, we compare holdout generalization of the shortest vs.\ longest formula.
-Importantly, we exclude exact gold matches, which have perfect holdout generalization by construction. \cref{tab:within_problem_bloat_fo} shows that even within the same problem, near-gold formulas \emph{different from the gold formula} generalize dramatically better: among 42 problems with both near-gold and above-gold solutions, near-gold formulas achieve 86\% holdout exact-match vs.\ 9.9\% for above-gold, with 88\% of problems showing positive $\Delta$ and only 5\% showing negative $\Delta$.
-This confirms that the parsimony--generalization gap is not an artifact of problem difficulty.
+\textbf{Controlling for instance difficulty.} One possible confound is that bloated formulas might occur on intrinsically harder problems.
+We control for this by comparing multiple instance-correct predictions for the same problem across systems.
+For each problem with at least two correct predictions, we compare held-out generalization of the shortest and longest formulas, excluding exact gold matches, which have perfect held-out generalization by construction.
+Table~\ref{tab:within_problem_bloat_fo} shows that shorter formulas generalize better within the same problem: they achieve 86.9\% held-out exact match versus 12.5\% for bloated formulas, with positive gaps on 92\% of problems and negative gaps on only 3\%.
+This within-problem control supports bloat-aware scoring: compactness is a reliable signal of conceptual generalization.